OffBroadway/flippydrive/_sources/installation.rst.txt

 .. _fpcfold:

-Now fold the flex cable down such that it sits between the disc connector and heat sink and is no longer on top of the heat sink.
+Now fold the flex cable down such that it sits between the disc connector and heat sink, and it is no longer on top of the heat sink.

 .. attention::
     Do not skip this step as it will reduce the available length of the flex and make it harder to attach later.